Shuyib/tool_calling_api/README.md

 ├── app.py - the function_call.py using gradio as the User Interface.
 ├── Makefile - This file contains the commands to run the project.
 ├── README.md - This file contains the project documentation.
 This is the file you are currently reading.
 ├── requirements.txt - This file contains the dependencies for the project.
+├── summary.png - How function calling works with a diagram.
 └── utils - This directory contains the utility files for the project.
     ├── __init__.py - This file initializes the utils directory as a package.
     ├── function_call.py - This file contains the code to call a function using LLMs.